Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Introduction

-We emphasise that our findings present innovative contributions to the field of goal-oriented communication~\cite{uysal2022semantic}.
-Our study deviates drastically from prior works.
-More specifically, the studies in~\cite{sinopoli, plarre, schenato, shi2010, wu2017, huang2007, you2011, quevedo2013, parseh2014} deal with networked estimation stability.
-In contrast, our results focus on networked estimation performance.
-The studies in~\cite{imer2010, lipsa2011, lipsa2009optimal, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019} consider scalar sources and lossless feedback.
-On the contrary, our results hold for multi-dimensional sources and lossy feedback.
-Finally, the studies in~\cite{soleymaninecsys, leong2017, leong2018, nourian2014, nourian2014-1, guo2017attack, li2015fake, li2016game} derive variance-based scheduling policies that do not take advantage of realized measurements, and the studies in~\cite{witsenhausen1979, walrand1983, borkar2001, yuksel2012, tanaka2016} derive compression policies that operate in a periodic manner.
-Differently, our results characterize a scheduling policy that depends on realized measurements and operates in a non-periodic manner.
+Our study departs significantly from prior work in several aspects.
+More specifically, the studies in~\cite{sinopoli, plarre, schenato, shi2010, wu2017, huang2007, you2011, quevedo2013, parseh2014} primarily address stability of remote estimation.
+In contrast, our focus is on performance optimisation.
+The studies in~\cite{imer2010, lipsa2011, lipsa2009optimal, nayyar2013, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019} mainly focus on scalar sources, lossless channels, or channels with lossless feedback.
+On the contrary, our results hold for multi-dimensional sources and unreliable channels with unreliable feedback.
+The studies in \cite{vilni2024goal, maatouk2020age, kriouile2021global} focus on finite-state sources, while our work deals with continuous-state sources.
+Finally, the studies in~\cite{soleymaninecsys, leong2017, leong2018, nourian2014, nourian2014-1, guo2017attack, li2015fake, li2016game} derive variance-based scheduling policies that do not take advantage of realised measurements, and the studies in~\cite{witsenhausen1979, walrand1983, borkar2001, yuksel2012, tanaka2016, khina2018t, gupta2009d, dey2014remote} derive coding policies that operate in a periodic manner.
+Differently, our results characterise a scheduling policy that depends on realised measurements and operates in a non-periodic manner based on the value of information.

-The article is organized in five sections.
-The current introductory section is followed by Section~\ref{sec2}, where we formulate a causal tradeoff.
-We present and discuss our main theoretical result in Sections~\ref{sec:main-results}, and provide our numerical analysis in Section~\ref{sec:example}.
+The article is organised in eight sections.
+This introductory section is followed by Section~\ref{sec2}, where we formulate the tradeoff problem.
+We present and discuss our main theoretical results in Sections~\ref{sec:main-results}, \ref{sec:discussion}, and \ref{sec:computation}.
+We explore several special cases that emerge from our main theoretical results in Section~\ref{sec:specialcases}.
+We provide our numerical analysis in Section~\ref{sec:example}.
 Finally, we conclude the article in Section~\ref{sec:conclusion}.